-Now cut off a piece of paper about 8″ long, put it through both the front and back holes on the right side, and tie your journal closed.
+Now, cut off a piece of string about 8″ long, put it through both the front and back holes on the right side, and tie your journal closed.

 And that’s it!
 You now have a beautiful DIY leather journal with gorgeous cutwork!!

 The finished size is about 5″ wide by 6″ high.

 My Cricut Leather Cutting Tips

 - Works on both Cricut Maker and Cricut Explore (I tried it on both of my cutting machines)